jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   and the terminal shows a passing test

-The test shows that I get `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ when the attribute does not exist and NameError_ when I add the name to the :ref:`module <ModuleNotFoundError>` without defining it
+I get `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ when the attribute does not exist and NameError_ when I add a name to the :ref:`module <ModuleNotFoundError>` and do not define it

 ----